 IHE also offers single-machine courses, but these are only recommended for people in certain circumstances.
 For example, if a person is already employed and their company requires them to get training on a specific machine.
 Or, a person already has a job offer on the condition that they get training on a particular machine.

-“We find that sometimes those students are already working in the industry, or they have some experience but they want to get some seat-time so they can keep growing at their company,” says Hansen.
+“We find that sometimes those students are already working in the industry, or they have some experience but they want to get some seat-time so they can keep growing at their company,” says Bay.

 “If you’re brand new to the industry and brand new to equipment, we search for any funding support options available to aid with costs so we can enroll you in a longer course with more seat hours like the 10-week or even 12-week Earthmover course.”